maiahalle/DS105_Group_Final_Project/README.md

 Jeong, G.-H. and Lowry, W. (2019) “The polarisation of energy policy in the US congress,” Journal of Public Policy, 41(1), pp. 17–41.
 Available at: https://doi.org/10.1017/s0143814x19000175.

 Jones, B. (2020) Democrats far more likely than Republicans to see discrimination against blacks, not whites, Pew Research Center.
 Pew Research Center.
 Available at: https://www.pewresearch.org/fact-tank/2019/11/01/democrats-far-more-likely-than-republicans-to-see-discrimination-against-blacks-not-whites/ (Accessed: January 21, 2023).

-Kennedy, B. and Johnson, C. (2020) More Americans see climate change as a priority, but Democrats are much more concerned than Republicans, Pew Research Center.
-Pew Research Center.
-Available at: https://www.pewresearch.org/fact-tank/2020/02/28/more-americans-see-climate-change-as-a-priority-but-democrats-are-much-more-concerned-than-republicans/ (Accessed: January 21, 2023).

 Milroy, L. and Margrain, S. (1980) “Vernacular language loyalty and Social Network,” Language in Society, 9(1), pp. 43–70.
 Available at: https://doi.org/10.1017/s0047404500007788.